-Except for Zalviso and DZUVEO, which are both approved in Europe, we may never obtain additional regulatory approvals for our products and product candidates outside of the United States, which would limit our ability to realize their full market potential.
+Except for DZUVEO, which is approved in Europe, we may never obtain additional regulatory approvals for our products and product candidates outside of the United States, which would limit our ability to realize their full market potential.

 In order to market any products outside of the United States, we or our commercial partners, must establish and comply with numerous and varying regulatory requirements of other countries regarding safety and efficacy.
-On September 22, 2015, we announced that the EC had granted marketing approval for Grünenthal's MAA for Zalviso for the management of acute moderate-to-severe post-operative pain in adult patients.
-In April 2016, Grünenthal completed the first commercial sale of Zalviso.
-Grünenthal terminated the collaboration, effective November 13, 2020.
-The terms of the Grünenthal Agreements were extended to May 12, 2021 to enable Grünenthal to sell down its Zalviso inventory, a right it had under the Grünenthal Agreements.
-Grünenthal's rights to market and sell Zalviso reverted back to us on May 12, 2021.
-We have not yet negotiated a New Arrangement and there can be no assurance that we will successfully enter into a New Arrangement.
 In June 2018, we announced that the EC had granted marketing approval of DZUVEO for the treatment of patients with moderate-to-severe acute pain in medically monitored settings.
 In July 2021, we entered into the DZUVEO Agreement with Aguettant.

 Part of the foreign regulatory approval process includes compliance inspections of manufacturing facilities to ensure adherence to applicable regulations and guidelines.
 The foreign regulatory agency may delay, limit or deny marketing approval as a result of such inspections.
 We, our contract manufacturers, and their vendors, are all subject to preapproval and post-approval inspections at any time.
-The results of these inspections could impact our ability to obtain regulatory approval of DSUVIA and Zalviso in countries outside of the United States and Europe, or our ability to launch and successfully commercialize these products, once approved.
-In addition, results of EMA inspections could impact our ability to maintain EC approval of Zalviso and DZUVEO, and any future collaboration partner's ability to expand and sustain commercial sales of Zalviso or DZUVEO in Europe.
+The results of these inspections could impact our ability to obtain regulatory approval of DSUVIA/DZUVEO or our product candidates in countries outside of the United States and Europe, or our ability to launch and successfully commercialize these products, once approved.
+In addition, results of EMA inspections could impact our ability to maintain EC approval of DZUVEO and Aguettant's ability to expand and sustain commercial sales of DZUVEO in Europe.